To access this thesis, you must be either on the campus of Sarah Lawrence College or have a valid MySLC login and password.

 MA in Women's History

 Women’s History Graduate Program

 In the vibrant cultural landscape of Paris during the interwar years, Sylvia Beach, the proprietor of the English-language bookshop Shakespeare and Company is often called the “midwife to modernism.”
 Shakespeare and Company is remembered as an institution that connected the geniuses of the 1920s; Sylvia as the woman who facilitated those connections.
 This thesis questions this narrative and reconsiders Sylvia Beach and the role she played in modernist, interwar Paris.
 Through an analysis of Sylvia Beach’s early suffrage work, feminist sensibility, and collaborations with radical French activists, this thesis uncovers the forgotten feminist roots of this space remembered as a headquarters of male literary genius.
 Much more than a “midwife,” Sylvia Beach created a space that encouraged women to engage in the intellectual public sphere in a way that confronted both economically and socially constructed barriers in post-war France.
 Through this work she radically changed literary culture forever.

 O’Keefe, Caitlin, "Sylvia Beach and Les Amies des Livres: The Forgotten Feminist Roots of the Shakespeare and Company Lending Library" (2019).
-Women's History Theses and Capstones.
+Women's History Theses.
 45.